-Train from Vatican City to the Pontifical Villas of Castel Gandolfo every Saturday.
+Saturday train from Vatican City to the Pontifical Villas at Castel Gandolfo.

-The Vatican has resumed train trips to the Pontifical Villas at Castel Gandolfo, the historic papal retreat in the hills about 25 km south-east of Rome.
+The Vatican has resumed train trips to the Pontifical Gardens at Castel Gandolfo, the historic papal retreat in the hills about 25 km south-east of Rome.

-Every Saturday from April until the end of October a train will connect the tiny railway station at Vatican City with Albano Laziale, where passengers will be met a shuttle bus taking them to the papal gardens.
+Every Saturday from 18 March until 4 November a train will connect the tiny railway station at Vatican City with Albano Laziale, where passengers will be met a shuttle bus taking them to the papal gardens.

 With spectacular views over Lake Albano, the 30-hectare Barberini gardens at Castel Gandolfo feature ancient Roman ruins dating back to Emperor Domitian as well as a square of holly oaks, paths of roses and aromatic herbs, and a magnolia garden.